McHalcyon/Finpro-Team-Delta/README.md

-# DIRECT MARKETING PERFORMANCE REVIEW — BANK ABC TERM DEPOSIT CAMPAIGN
+# FINAL PROJECT DELTA TEAM - DIRECT MARKETING PERFORMANCE REVIEW — BANK ABC TERM DEPOSIT CAMPAIGN

 This project analyzes the performance of a term-deposit **direct marketing campaign** for a fictional bank (“Bank ABC”) using the well-known **Bank Marketing (Portugal)** dataset.
 The focus is on understanding which customer segments respond best, how campaign execution (timing, channel, duration, number of calls) affects results, and what **actionable strategies** can improve conversion.